cyyynthia/pronoundb.org/README.md

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/G2G71TSDF)<br>
 [![License](https://img.shields.io/github/license/cyyynthia/pronoundb.org.svg?style=flat-square)](https://github.com/cyyynthia/pronoundb.org/blob/mistress/LICENSE)

-An extension that lets people know each other's pronouns on various places of the Internet, so mistakes are less likely to happen.
+A browser extension that lets people know how to refer to each other on various places of the Internet, so mistakes are less likely to happen.
 Link your accounts, set your pronouns and magically fellow PronounDB users will know your pronouns.
 Simple, efficient.
 Check it out at https://pronoundb.org!

 The extension aims to inject that piece of information in a discrete way, that matches with the website you're looking at and finds a balance between ease to find and doing too much.